yoniker/PokerVault/Courses/Upswing Lab 2.0/Launchpad/Level 5/Level 5-1.md

 "Or like, 'wow, that's a whole lot of bluffs.
 Not a whole lot of value bets, he's going to need to limit his bluffs.
 He's going to need to actually give up some Queen highs, maybe even some Ten highs.'
 And you think about your opponent, you're like, 'is this guy ever giving those hands up?'
 And if the answer is no, he's bluffing too many Deuces in the original Aces-Deuces toy game and you make lots of hero calls."

-### Example 2: Three-Bet Pot on High Board
+### Example 2: Three-Bet Pot on A High Board

 "The opposite spot would be, let's say the guy three bets you and it comes Ace King Ten."

 - **Flop (A♦K♣T♠):** "He starts betting"

 "He starts betting and you're like, 'it's actually kind of hard to find bluffs here.
-The three betting range is high card.
+The three betting range is rich in high cards.
 So what's he bluffing with?
 Is he bluffing with Jacks?
 Is he bluffing with Five Six suited with no flush draw?'
 And then you might be like, 'oh, I think he's actually going to have too many of 'the Aces' hand here.'"

 "And a lot of poker is figuring out this balancing act of when does he bluff too much?
 When does he bluff too little?"